The Page action is used to display text, videos, and images, and add attachments to a workflow. This article discusses the Page action in more detail.

 To Set a Page Action as the End of a Workflow

-Page actions can be set as a workflow's end.
-This will prevent you from linking the Page action to a subsequent action, as well as break the link, if any, between the Page action and the next action.
+Page actions can be set as the end of a workflow.
+This will prevent linking the Page action to a subsequent action, as well as break the link, if any, between the Page action and the next action.

 To set a Page action as the workflow end: